Architecture

 • Disk filesmind/IDENTITY.md, mind/SOUL.md, mind/USER.md (user-editable personality)

-• Code sections — six hardcoded sections in scalyclaw/src/prompt/: orchestrator, home, memory, vault, agents, skills
+• Code sections — three code-defined sections in scalyclaw/src/prompt/: core-instructions, knowledge, and extensions

 • Dynamic data — current time, active channel, recent memories retrieved via semantic search, resolved secrets from vault, skill manifests, agent definitions